qatrackplus/qatrackplus/docs/install/win.rst

 When finished click Apply, then Back To Rules and then add another blank rule.
 Give it a name of QATrack Reverse Proxy, enter ^(.\*) for the Pattern and http://localhost:8080/{R:1} for the Rewrite URL.
-Make sure both Append query string and Stop processing of subsequent rules are checked.
+In the Server Variables section add a new Server Variable with the Name=HTTP\_X\_FORWARDED\_HOST and the Value=yourservername.com (replace yourservername with whatever your domain is!).
+Finally, make sure both Append query string and Stop processing of subsequent rules are checked.

 .. figure:: images/reverse_proxy.png
     :alt: URL Rewrite Reverse Proxy